 If you find a stray pet, immediately take a photo of it and send a Facebook message with the photo, a description, and when and where the pet was found to Erie Animal Network and Erie Lost & Found Pets.
 Call the Erie Times-News Classifieds department and request a free found pet ad.
 If possible, take the pet to a veterinarian to have it scanned for a microchip.
 Call the local animal shelters and rescue groups to let them know you found a pet, along with its description.
 Always ask for proof of ownership from anyone who claims the pet.

 If your pet is lost, start by sending a Facebook message with a description of the pet, a photo, and when and where the pet was lost to Erie Animal Network and Erie Lost and Found Pets.
 Call the Classifieds department at the Erie Times-News and request a free lost pet ad.
 Call all the local animal shelters, rescue groups, and veterinary clinics to let them know you are missing your pet, along with its description, so they can recognize it if someone brings it in.

 Because You Care does everything we can to keep our adoption fees low.
 This includes an in-house vet clinic to keep costs to a minimum, fundraisers to raise money for our many programs, and volunteer work to ensure we are keeping our expenses under control.
 However, we do not receive government or public funding, so we use adoption fees to offset our costs.
 Please remember that a $250 adoption fee for a dog may seem expensive, but when you consider everything you receive, it is actually quite a bargain:

 All Because You Care animals start their stay with us in foster homes, so our process requires finding an open foster home before we can agree to take an animal.
-For the health and safety of the pets in our care, we do not accept animal surrenders at our adoption center.

 Please note that the waiting list for cats is typically very long, and we do not accept feral cats because we do not have a facility where they can be housed.